Natural Language Generation (NLG) is the process of using artificial intelligence to generate language for various purposes.

-Instead of creating single texts manually we can now create a concept for certain text categories, such a product families, same types of reports or texts with similar sentence and paragraph structures.
+Instead of creating single texts manually we can now create a concept for certain categories of texts, such a product families, identical types of reports, or texts with similar sentence and paragraph structures.

 With our software solution we enable true scalability because you can:

-Here the most common application areas are Automated Product Descriptions, Category Descriptions and Meta Titles.
-Every content of a product page that is customized by a content management system (CMS) can be filled with automated texts.
+Here the most common application areas are automated product descriptions, category descriptions and meta titles.
+Every part of a product page that is customized by a content management system (CMS) can be filled with automated texts.

-This has many advantages, starting with obvious ones like faster texting of new products, optimizing by keywords and avoiding duplicate text.
+This has many advantages, starting with obvious ones like faster text creation for new products, optimizing for keywords and avoiding duplicate texts.

-But also addressing the customer through a targeted user journey and personalized content lead to an average of 10% higher conversions.
+But a particularly exciting one?
+Addressing the customer through a targeted user journey and personalized content leads to an average of 10% higher conversions.

-Report automation is the process of using software to generate reports, based on data inputs.
+Report automation is the process of using software to generate reports based on data inputs.
 It's most often used in finance, banking and pharma fields where large volumes of reporting are required.
-Each report can be uniquely written and the quality is the same or better than hand written ones.

-The benefits of report automation include cost savings, increased accuracy and efficiency, and reduced time spent generating reports.
+Those who use report automation enjoy cost savings, increased accuracy and efficiency, and reduced time spent generating reports.

-Our NLG software generates reports that really want to be read, for example on company valuations or clinical studies.
+Our NLG software generates reports that garner a lot of readership, for example reports on company valuations or clinical studies.

-In the last few years, with advances in artificial intelligence and machine learning, we've seen an increase in the number of automated sports coverage.
+In the last few years, with advances in artificial intelligence and machine learning, we've seen an increase in the amount of automated sports coverage.

-This can be expanded to weather reports, pollen weather, crime reports, horoscopes, etc.
+This can be expanded to weather reports, pollen count reports, crime reports, horoscopes, etc.

-Future developments might look at more situated language generation where environment, style and personality take impact on the generated text.
-This would enable chatbots to adapt to certain slangs or a tone of voice that is suitable for their human vis-a-vis.
-Researches are also pouring a lot of focus into social media research where non-canonical language (slang, irony, etc.) are widely available.
-Non-canonical language poses an even bigger challenge than generating natural language.
+Future developments might look at more situated language generation where environment, style and personality impact the generated text.
+This would enable chatbots to adapt to certain slang or a tone of voice that is suitable for their human vis-a-vis.
+Researches are also pouring a lot of focus into social media research where non-canonical language examples (slang, irony, etc.) are widely available.
+Non-canonical language poses an even bigger challenge when generating natural language.